 We often hear dreamy numbers from some of the investors who chase targets that are way too unrealistic.
 Returns of 50% are hardly acceptable in a market that usually promises around 15% to 20% returns on some funds.
 When you choose goals that are more realistic, you have the ability to meet your goals easily.

 Since the best way to learn about investments is to learn from the mistakes of others.
-Remember these 5 mistakes and make sure that you do not end up making any of these when you invest in mutual fund.
+Remember these 5 mistakes and make sure that you do not end up making any of these when you invest in a mutual fund.

-Process to Invest in Mutual Funds
+The process to Invest in Mutual Funds

 The steps to Invest in mutual funds are as follows: